 Shop full size insoles:

-If you have a closed-toe shoe that is far too long for your foot, why not add toe inserts that act as shoe filler?
-Great to make shoes shorter in length, you can also pair these with a ball of foot cushions for a tighter fit in the front of the shoes.
-Or combo them with heel liners to shorten the shoe length even more!
+If you have a closed-toe shoe that is far too long for your foot, you have some great options.
+You can add easily add toe inserts for shoes that are too big to act as shoe filler.
+Great to make shoes shorter in length, you can also pair these with a ball of foot cushions.

 The two shoe fillers I have personally tested out & reviewed are Sizers (ASOS has recently come up with a Sizers dupe, btw!) & Shoolex “Make ’em Fit” (read my full review of these shoe fillers, here).
-Both brands have updated their products in 2018, so I’d highly recommend giving their new & improved inserts a try!
+Both brands have updated their products since my reviews, so I’d highly recommend giving their new & improved inserts a try!

 Both brands offer 3 sizes of inserts to make big shoes fit smaller that are washable, durable & a much better alternative to stuffing cotton in the tips of your shoes!
 Both can only be used in closed-toe shoes, however.